ABOUT ASMD

 XENPOZYME® (olipudase alfa-rpcp) is indicated for treatment of non–central nervous system manifestations of acid sphingomyelinase deficiency (ASMD) in adult and pediatric patients.

-IMPORTANT SAFETY INFORMATION AND INDICATION
+IMPORTANT SAFETY INFORMATION

-WARNING: SEVERE HYPERSENSITIVITY REACTIONS Hypersensitivity Reactions Including Anaphylaxis Patients treated with XENPOZYME have experienced hypersensitivity reactions, including anaphylaxis.
-Appropriate medical support measures, including cardiopulmonary resuscitation equipment, should be readily available during XENPOZYME administration.
-If a severe hypersensitivity reaction (e.g., anaphylaxis) occurs, XENPOZYME should be discontinued immediately, and appropriate medical treatment should be initiated.
-In patients with severe hypersensitivity reaction, a desensitization procedure to XENPOZYME may be considered. |
+WARNING: HYPERSENSITIVITY REACTIONS INCLUDING ANAPHYLAXIS Patients treated with XENPOZYME have experienced life-threatening hypersensitivity reactions, including anaphylaxis.
+Appropriate medical monitoring and support measures, including cardiopulmonary resuscitation equipment, should be readily available during XENPOZYME administration.
+If a severe hypersensitivity reaction (e.g., anaphylaxis) occurs, discontinue XENPOZYME immediately, and initiate appropriate medical treatment.
+In patients with severe hypersensitivity reactions, a desensitization procedure to XENPOZYME may be considered. |

 WARNINGS AND PRECAUTIONS